 13. High Fade + Pompadour

 If the king of rock and roll, Elvis, was a fan of the pompadour, then we are too.
 This classic look, which gained popularity amongst men in the 1950’s and ’60s, has seen a staggering resurgence in recent years.
 To achieve this look, the hair is sculpturally styled up off the forehead, with the secret help of some good old hair gel.
 The simple reason for the pompadour’s newfound popularity lies in its modern reinterpretations, such as the addition of a sharp high fade.

 Maintain the best of both worlds by keeping your locks long on top and closely shaved on the sides.
-For men seeking a bold, statement-making haircut, the juxtaposition of a high fade with long hair will showcase your personal style.
+For men seeking a bold, statement-making haircut, the juxtaposition of a high fade and fringe will showcase your personal style.

-Add some shape and definition to your afro with the addition of a high taper fade.
+Add some shape and definition to your afro with a high fade.
 By gradually fading the hair, this option creates a balance between the volume up top and the polished smoothness down below.